Mapping the Orbital Landscape of Perturbing Planet Solutions for Single-Planet Systems with TTVs: Introduction

-Here, we aim to classify the orbital landscape of planet-planet TTVs by mapping the solution space for TTV period vs. orbital period ratios.
-This allows us to identify the multi-modalities, which would allow modeler to adopt appropriate priors in order to effectively sample the complete parameter space.
+Here, we aim to classify the orbital landscape of planet-planet TTVs by mapping the solution space for TTV period as a function of orbital period ratios.
+This allows us to identify the multi-modalities, which can in turn enable modelers to adopt appropriate priors in order to effectively sample the complete parameter space.
 One could then run multiple samplers, with priors set around the different commensurable near-resonant periods and then compare the resulting \textit{a-posteriori} solutions in order to classify the orbital characteristics of an unseen planetary companion.

-In what follows, in Section~\ref{sec: numerical}, we present numerical $N$-body simulations to investigate the TTV period vs. orbital period space.
+In what follows, in Section~\ref{sec: numerical}, we present numerical $N$-body simulations to investigate the TTV period versus orbital period space.
 In Section~\ref{sec: analytic} we discuss the analytic solutions expected due to near MMR and synodic TTVs in the low-eccentricity regime.
 In Section~\ref{sec: discussion}, we compare our numerical and analytic results and discuss the dynamical interpretation of the numerical simulations.
 Finally, in Section~\ref{sec: model comparison} we present a model comparison approach to differentiating between planet induced TTVs and moon induced TTVs.